 Asset Number Length (m)

-Mains - 14,735
+Mains 172 15,264

-Services 169 6,178
+Services 177 6,315

 District Regulator Stations - -

-Main Line Valves 2 -
+Main Line Valves 3 -

 Crossings 2 -

 Cathodic Protection - -

 Monitoring & Control Systems 4 -

 The Bulls MP system shown in Figure 22 was installed to supply consumers in Bulls Township including a CNG station.
 The design incorporates a single arterial main constructed in 1987 which was installed from the Sales Gate station at Lake Alice, traversing rural land to the west side of Bulls township.
 The mains are all constructed of polyethylene and the network is supplied direct from the Sales Gate with no District Regulator Stations (DRS).
 It is understood that these mains are all MDPE and in good condition.
 Risk assessment work in 2019 identified that this critical main is subject to increased risk due to the remoteness of the pipeline and also farming activities.
-Projects are planned for 2020/21 to relocate a section of this main where it traverses private property and to enhance signage along the route.
+Projects were completed in 2021 to relocate deeper a section of this main where it traverses private property and to enhance signage along the route.
 The main has a design maximum allowable pressure of 420 kPag which is operating at 300 kPag.
 The network within the township is generally designed with arterial mains having little interconnection.
 The development of a meat processing plant on the outskirts of Bulls has replaced the CNG load.